You’re working hard to pay down debt, build an emergency fund, save for your children’s college years, or fund your retirement. (Maybe all of those!)

 If you are interested in a gym membership and you can’t afford it, see if the gym offers any discounts.
 Some gyms offer free or low-cost trial periods before they require you to commit to a monthly or annual contract.

 Also, check with your employer and health insurance provider.
-Some offer health club or gym membership discounts to employees/participants.
+Some offer health club or gym membership discounts as a benefit to employees/participants.

 Finally, you can review your expenses to see if there are other areas of your budget you can trim to find the money to pay for a membership.
 Skipping dinner out one night a month might be enough to cover your monthly gym fees.